GarrettNicolai/Garrett-Nicolai/README.md

 2019
 <LI>   Garrett Nicolai and David Yarowsky
        <em> Learning Morphosyntactic Analyzers from the Bible via Iterative Annotation Projection across 26 Languages </em>
-       Proceedings of the 57th Annual Meeting of the Association for Compuational Linguistics (To Appear) Florence, Italy, July, 2019.
+       Proceedings of the 57th Annual Meeting of the Association for Compuational Linguistics Florence, Italy, July, 2019.
 </LI>